xbeat/Machine-Learning/README.md

 Introduction to Feature Scaling

 Feature scaling is a crucial preprocessing step in machine learning that transforms the features of a dataset to a common scale.
 This process ensures that all features contribute equally to the model's performance, preventing features with larger magnitudes from dominating those with smaller magnitudes.

+## Robust Outlier Filtering with Filter by Difference

+Introduction to Filter by Difference Method

+The Filter by Difference method is a robust statistical approach for detecting and removing outliers in time series data by analyzing the relative differences between consecutive points.
+This technique preserves data structure while effectively identifying anomalous variations.

 ## Simplify Python Code with defaultdict